Even Delta-Matroids and the Complexity of Planar Boolean CSPs: Introduction

 The constraint satisfaction problem (CSP) has been a classical topic in computer science for decades.
 Aside from its indisputable practical importance, it has also heavily influenced theoretical research.
 The uncovered connections between CSP and areas such as graph theory, logic, group theory, universal algebra, or submodular functions provide some striking examples of the interplay between CSP theory and practice.

 We can exhibit such connections especially if we narrow our interest down to \emph{fixed-template CSPs}, that is, to sets of constraint satisfaction instances in which the constraints come from a fixed set of relations $\Gamma$.
-For any fixed $\Gamma$ the set of instances $\CSP(\Gamma)$ forms a decision problem; the question if $\CSP(\Gamma)$ is always either polynomial-time solvable or NP-complete (in other words it avoids intermediate complexities assuming $P \neq NP$) is known as the CSP dichotomy conjecture \cite{feder-vardi} and is one of more notorious open problems in theoretical computer science.
+For any fixed $\Gamma$ the set of instances $\CSP(\Gamma)$ forms a decision problem; the question if $\CSP(\Gamma)$ is always either polynomial-time solvable or NP-complete (in other words it avoids intermediate complexities assuming $P \neq NP$) is known as the CSP dichotomy conjecture \cite{feder-vardi}.
+After 20 years of effort by mathematicians and computer scientists, the dichotomy conjecture seems to be finally proved~\cite{bulatov-dichotomy}, \cite{zhuk-dichotomy}.

 In this work we address two special structural restrictions for CSPs with Boolean variables.
 One is limiting to at most two constraints per variable and the other requires the constraint network to have a planar representation.
 The first type, introduced by Feder \cite{feder-delta-matroids-fanout}, has very natural interpretation as CSPs in which edges play the role of variables and nodes the role of constraints, which is why we choose to refer to it as \emph{edge CSP}.
-It was Feder who showed the following hardness result: Assume the constraint language $\Gamma$ contains both unary constant relations.
+It was Feder who showed the following hardness result: Assume the constraint language $\Gamma$ contains both unary constant relations (that is, constant 0 and constant 1).
 Then unless all relations in $\Gamma$ are $\Delta$-matroids, the edge CSP with constraint language $\Gamma$ has the same complexity as the unrestricted CSP with constraint language $\Gamma$.
 Since then, there has also been progress on the algorithmic side.
 Several tractable (in the sense of being polynomial time solvable) classes of $\Delta$-matroids were identified \cite{feder-delta-matroids-fanout,feder-ford-matroids,Istrate97lookingfor,Dalmau2003,Geelen2003377,dvorak-kupec-planar-csp}.
 A recurring theme is the connection between $\Delta$-matroids and matching problems.

 Recently, a setting for planar CSPs was formalized by Dvo\v{r}\' ak and Kupec \cite{dvorak-kupec-planar-csp}.
 In their work, they provide certain hardness results together with a reduction of the remaining cases to Boolean edge CSP.
 Dvo\v r\'ak and Kupec's results imply that completing the complexity classification of Boolean planar CSPs is equivalent to establishing the complexity of (planar) Boolean edge CSP where all the constraints are \emph{even $\Delta$-matroids}.
 In their paper, Dvo\v{r}\' ak and Kupec provided a tractable subclass of even $\Delta$-matroids along with computer-aided evidence that the subclass (matching realizable even $\Delta$-matroids) covers all even $\Delta$-matroids of arity at most 5.
 However, it turns out that there exist even $\Delta$-matroids of arity 6 that are not matching realizable; we provide an example of such a $\Delta$-matroid in Appendix~\ref{sec:appendix}.